rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 The objective of this lab is to import network devices and their configurations into Netbox from Zabbix, in addition to demonstrating the basic operation of OSPF routing between two routers connected in a ring and monitored via SNMP.

 ### :material-lan: 1.2 **Lab Topology**
-Below is the topology in image format, representing the routers, servers, and their connections.
+Below is the topology in image format, representing the routers, servers and their connections.

 ![Topologia.svg](../../../../../../../img/labs_imgs/Topologia_discovery_lab.svg)

 The routers are configured with the following technologies:

 - **OSPF (Open Shortest Path First)**: Used for dynamic routing in the network, allowing routers to exchange information about routes and topology updates.
-- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, enabling access to telemetry information from devices.
+- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to telemetry information from devices.
 ---

 ## :octicons-search-16: **2.
 Applications**

 ### Application Examples

-This lab is aimed at practical experimentation with automatic device discovery in IP networks, integrating monitoring (Zabbix) and documentation (Netbox) tools.
+This lab is focused on practical experimentation with automatic device discovery in IP networks, integrating monitoring (Zabbix) and documentation (Netbox) tools.
 It is ideal for studies and training involving inventory automation, topology discovery, and network data integration.

 #### Possible Applications:

-- **Network discovery automation:** Demonstrates how to automatically identify active devices on a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.
+- **Network discovery automation:** Demonstrates how to automatically identify active devices in a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.

-- **Training in NetDevOps and inventory management:** Excellent for training professionals in modern network operations practices, focusing on tool integration via API and infrastructure documentation automation.
+- **Training in NetDevOps and inventory management:** Excellent for training professionals in modern network operations practices, with a focus on tool integration via API and automation of infrastructure documentation.

 - **Creation of a centralized device repository:** Enables building a reliable database about the network in real-time, from information discovered via SNMP and documented in Netbox.

 - **Study of Zabbix + Netbox integration via API:** Allows exploring the use of RESTful APIs to synchronize information between monitoring and network asset management tools.

-- **Teaching SNMP discovery and centralized management:** Provides a practical experience for students and professionals to understand how network data collection (interfaces, IPs, manufacturers, etc.) occurs and how this data is processed by management tools.
+- **Teaching SNMP discovery and centralized management:** Provides a practical experience for students and professionals to understand how network data collection (interfaces, IPs, manufacturers, etc.) occurs and how this data is handled by management tools.

 ---

 ## :material-tools: **3.
 Requirements**
 ### :material-alert: 3.1 Prerequisites

-To start the lab, it is necessary to install and configure the following components:
+To start the lab, the installation and configuration of the following components are required:

 - Netbox
 - Containerlab